Olly Olly Oxen Free (film): Plot

-Eccentric Miss Pudd (Katharine Hepburn) is the owner of what she considers an antiques store but most would call a junkyard.
+Eccentric Miss Pudd is the owner of what she considers an antiques store but most would call a junkyard.
 She frequently refuses to part with her merchandise because of its sentimental or historical value.
-However, she does agree to lend some items to two boys, Alby (Kevin McKenzie) and Chris (Dennis Dimster), who befriend her.
+However, she does agree to lend some items to two boys, Alby and Chris, who befriend her.

 The boys explain that they are repairing an antique hot air balloon that belonged to Alby's grandfather, an adventurous stunt man named The Great Sandusky.
 In honor and memory of Alby's grandfather, who died one year earlier and is sorely missed by Alby, they plan to take the balloon aloft to celebrate the grandfather's birthday.

 The balloon is accidentally inflated and launched, with the two boys and their English sheepdog in the basket.
 Miss Pudd chases after them in her antique car and ends up riding the anchor dangling from the bottom of the basket.
 After she is pulled up, the balloon continues to drift and gets lost in a fog.